zeinshhadi/b-route-app/README.md

 - This project uses the [React Native Expo development framework](https://reactnative.dev/).
 React Native is a cross-platform hybrid app development platform which allows us to use a single codebase for apps on mobile.
 - For persistent storage (database), the app utilizes the [MySQL database](https://www.mysql.com/), enabling the creation of a custom storage schema and saving data to a local MySQL database.
+- For server-side operations, this project leverages Laravel, a PHP framework known for its implementation of the MVC (Model-View-Controller) architectural design pattern.
+- For backend ap
 - For chat system, the app uses the [Firebase Real-Time Database](https://firebase.google.com/docs/database) package which supports Android, iOS.
 - For location tracking, the app uses [Expo Location Library](https://docs.expo.dev/versions/latest/sdk/location/) which supports Android, iOS.
 - For tracking seats, the app uses [ESP8266 Module](https://www.espressif.com/en/products/socs/esp8266), which uses [HTTPClient](https://www.arduino.cc/reference/en/libraries/httpclient/) to send requests yo update the current state of seats.

   <br><br>